 - Joint or custodial accounts not available

-With a 0.24% management fee, Axos Managed Portfolios offers extensive portfolio customization features that most robo-advisors on the market cannot match..
-Axos flexes its investor-goal-oriented status, letting investors track their financial goal progress with unlimited milestones.
+With a 0.24% management fee, Axos Invest Managed Portfolios are automated investment accounts offering portfolio customization features that most robo-advisors on the market cannot match.

 This automated investment account is best suited for investors who prefer to operate on a hands-off basis, beginners, and those seeking long-term investments in personalized ETF portfolios that are professionally managed.

 Axos lets its users manage their investments on both iOS and Android devices.
-Beyond the basic features, Axos Invest Managed Portfolios holders can also access quick deposits, IRA automation, and automatic portfolio rebalancing from their mobile devices.
+Beyond the basic features, Axos managed portfolio account holders can also access quick deposits, IRA automation, and automatic portfolio rebalancing from their mobile devices.

 Axos portfolios are similar to the industry norm.
-Funds carry an average investment expense ratio of 0.12%, covering equities in the U.S, emerging, and international markets, as well as various bonds; corporate, short-term, high-yield, and government-issued.
+Funds carry an average investment expense ratio of 0.12%, covering equities in the US, emerging, and international markets and various corporate, short-term, high-yield, and government-issued bonds.
 There are also real estate investment trusts and inflation-protected treasury securities.

 The Portfolio Plus feature lets you customize portfolios at no additional cost.
-Investors have access to up to 32 different investment types categorized by sector, which can be added or removed freely.
-These sectors range from marijuana and CBD to digital security to consumer staples and even socially minded companies.
+Investors can access up to 32 different investment types categorized by sector, which can be added or removed freely.
+These sectors range from digital security to consumer staples and even socially minded companies.

-Additionally, Axos Managed Portfolios offers its clients goal-oriented investing by allowing them to create milestones for their financial goals.
-Investors list out their goals, income, and net worth, along with the time frame in which they are looking to accomplish these goals.
-In return, Axos calculates a recommendation for what steps they need to take to reach that goal.
-These recommendations on asset allocation can also be adjusted by the clients themselves.
+Additionally, the Axos Invest Managed Portfolios service enables goal-oriented investing by allowing clients to create milestones for their financial goals.
+Investors list their income, net worth, and goals, along with the time frame in which they want to accomplish them.
+Axos then calculates what steps they need to take to make it all happen.

 Axos Self-Directed Trading

 Not all trades are free, though.
-With a basic self-trading account, charges come in at $1.00 for every contract on options trades, which is a lot higher than other brokers charge.
+With a basic self-directed trading account, Axos Invest fees come in at $1 for every contract on options trades, which is much higher than other brokers charge.
 If you are after one of the over 10,000 no-load mutual funds offered by Axos Invest, the commission will be $9.95 per trade.

-The Axos self-directed investing service is not limited to just the basic self-trading plan, either.
+The Axos self-directed investing service is not limited to the basic self-trading plan.
 There is also a premium plan called Axos Elite that costs $10 a month.
-You can sign up for the account when your minimum balance is $25,000.
-Axos Elite comes with the following features;
+Axos Elite also comes with these features:

-- Clients get access to research reports from TipRanks and stock quotes in real-time
+- Access to research reports from TipRanks and stock quotes in real-time

 How Can Axos Be Improved?

-Another aspect that could benefit from improvements is customer service, which we’ll talk about more later.
+Another aspect that could benefit from improvements is customer service, which we’ll discuss more later.
 Axos Invest does not have any physical branches, so although there are plenty of options for virtual customer support, you cannot speak with agents face-to-face.